CopernicaMarketingSoftware/Documentation/Yothalot/php-connection.md

-The constructor takes one parameter, an associative array holding the address and login data of the RabbitMQ server, as well as the name of the exchange and routing key to be used for publishing the job.
+The constructor takes one parameter, an associative array holding the address and login data of the RabbitMQ server, as well as the name of the exchange and routing key to be used for publishing jobs.

 ```php
 /**